danilastepanov/height.hidden.show.animation/README.md

 # Pure JS hidden/show animation

-// There is a generic .div container.
+// There is a generic div .faq container.
 It has a .div with a .ask class and a .answer container with text. //
 // When you click on .ask, .answer opens and close with animation //

 window.addEventListener('load', function(){